nkakouros-original/ansible-role-certbot/README.md

 The variable `certbot_install_from_source` controls whether to install Certbot from Git or package management.
 The latter is the default, so the variable defaults to `no`.

+The variable `certbot_config_file_options` defaults to an empty dictionary but can be used to configure global options for Certbot, which will go into `/etc/letsencrypt/cli.ini`.

     certbot_auto_renew: true
     certbot_auto_renew_user: "{{ ansible_user }}"
     certbot_auto_renew_hour: 3